bherbert/tires/README.md

 ### Support

-I'm not making any money on `doing`, and I don't plan to spend a lot of time fixing errors on an array of operating systems and platforms I don't even have access to.
+I'm not making any money on `tires`, and I don't plan to spend a lot of time fixing errors on an array of operating systems and platforms I don't even have access to.
 You'll probably have to solve some things on your own.

 That said, you can get support from other users (and occasionally me) on GitHub.
-If you run into a replicatable bug in your environment, please [post an issue](https://github.com/ttscoff/doing/issues) and include your platform, OS version, and the result of `ruby -v`, along with a copy/paste of the error message.
+If you run into a replicatable bug in your environment, please [post an issue](https://github.com/bherbert/tires/issues) and include your platform, OS version, and the result of `ruby -v`, along with a copy/paste of the error message.
 To get a more verbose error message, try running `GLI_DEBUG=true doing [...]` for a full trace.

-Please try not to email me directly about GitHub projects.

 ### Developer notes